sophiayk20/covoswitch/README.md

 - **Multilingual Neural Machine Translation (MNMT) Models**: Meta's M2M-100 418M (2021), NLLB-200 600M (2022)
 - **Metrics**: chrF++ (2017, character level), spBLEU (2022, tokenized language-agnostic metric level), COMET (2022, models human judgments of translations).

+- **Phonological Hierarchy**: [Here](https://en.wikipedia.org/wiki/Phonological_hierarchy) is an interesting Wikipedia article on phonological hierarchy.

-Citations to all of these can be found in the references section of my paper.
+Papers for all of these can be found in the references section of my paper.

 ## Code Structure & Generation Pipeline
 The code structure mostly matches the subsections of *Section 2: Synthetic Data Generation* described in the paper.